 We believe that it is imperative to protect our environment to be sustainable for future generations.

-Gulf Marine Repair is a member and active with the following organizations for industry resources and training expertise:
+Gulf Marine Repair is active with the following organizations for industry resources and training expertise:

 - American Bureau of Shipping (ABS)

 - Center for Construction Research & Training (CPWR)

 - Department of Environmental Protection (DEP)

 - National Safety Council (NSC)

 - Occupational Safety and Health Administration (OSHA)

 - Shipbuilders Council of America (SCA)